 Just because an insurance company will consider an older person, it doesn't mean they will issue a new policy.
 There would be few people in these older age groups that would meet underwriting standards.

 Some companies will not consider new applicants at young ages.
-Many companies require you to be at least age 40, although a few will consider new coverage at younger ages.
+Many companies require you to be at least 40 years old, although a few will consider new coverage at younger ages.

 A qualified Long-Term Care Insurance specialist, who works with the major companies, will determine how many, if any, companies will consider you at your age.

 Insurance company underwriters will carefully evaluate your current health.
 Every company has several "knockout" questions that immediately prevent you from even applying for a policy.

 First, you cannot already need or be receiving long-term health care.
 You would automatically be uninsurable.
 Other health problems that would be automatic knockouts include, but are not limited to:

 - Alzheimer's Disease/dementia